-Your static caravan itself comes with it’s own set of names and definitions.
 Here is some of the terminology that goes along with the holiday home of caravan.

 The Chassis is the metal frame underneath the static caravan, which is usually a mild steel.
 It is always a good idea to check the condition of the Chassis if buying a used static.